DiCarloLab-Delft/PycQED_py3/README.md

 ## Installation

 To use PycQED, clone this repository and add the directory to your path (no pip-install yet) and make sure you have a working python3 environment with the required dependencies.
+Go to the directory where you cloned the repository (in the shell) and run `python setup.py develop`.
 For more details see the [installation instructions](docs/install.md).

 ## Usage